kamal2222ahmed/ansible-playbook-chef/README.md

 Run `paver test` to perform a test.
 You will need docker running on your test machine.

 ## Running
-Run `paver chef` to perform a live run and
+Run `paver chef` to perform a live run

 ## To Do
 * Extend playbook with [bastion hosts](http://blog.scottlowe.org/2015/12/24/running-ansible-through-ssh-bastion-host/) for each environment